KxSystems/docs/docs/ref/accumulators.md

-An accumulator is an iterator that takes an iterable as argument and derives a function that evaluates the iterable, first on its entire (first) argument, then on the results of **successive** evaluations.
+An accumulator is an iterator that takes an [applicable value](../basics/glossary.md#applicable-value) as argument and derives a function that evaluates the value, first on its entire (first) argument, then on the results of **successive** evaluations.

 There are two accumulators, Scan and Over.
 They have the same syntax and perform the same computation.
 But where the Scan-derived functions return the result of each evaluation, those of Over return only the last result.